skiboyscott/OrderRouting/README.md

 Either mode holds the same invariant: **cost never silently beats the date.**
 In promise-first mode, cost only ever chooses among on-time routes.
-In cost-first mode, a late-tolerance window and a cost ceiling bound how far the engine can drift from the promise — beyond that, it downgrades the order and says so, rather than quietly shipping late to save money.
+In cost-first mode, a late-tolerance window and a cost ceiling bound how far the engine can drift from the promise.
+Beyond that, it downgrades the order and says so, rather than quietly shipping late to save money.

 I assumed this is a simple, single-parcel order rather than one with